The Technique of Lapping

 sintered metal powder (see also Figure 34).

-A working plate hardness value between 140 and 220 HB has been found to give optimum results.
-Plates with these hardness values can be continually corrected by means of conditioning rings in single-plate lapping machines, allowing high precision of the dimensional, flatness, parallelism and surface finish criteria required.
+A lap plate hardness value between 140 and 220 HB has been found to give optimum results.
+The rotating lapping plates with these hardness values can be continually corrected by means of conditioning rings in single-plate lapping machines, allowing high precision of the lapped workpiece, flatness, parallelism, stock removal, and surface finish criteria required.
 Lapping always requires a medium, which is manufactured with additives.
 Oil-base mediums generally refer to as lapping oils or oil-soluble lapping fluids.
-Carriers based on water or a similar fluid are called water-based lapping fluids.
-The term “lapping agent” generally refers to a ready-to-use agent (product), i.e. fluid and grit during the lapping process.
+Carriers based on water or a similar fluid are called water-based lapping fluids (lapping agents).
+The term “lapping agent” generally refers to a ready-to-use agent (product), i.e. fluid and grit (abrasive grain size) during the lapping process.

 Fig. 10: Lapping agents and lapping tools